Canada is the only G7 country in the world to legalize recreational (adult-use) cannabis on a federal level.

 Under Prime Minister Justin Trudeau’s leadership and campaign promises, Canada has officially passed Bill C-45 (Cannabis Act) which allows for the cultivation and retail sales of cannabis for recreational purposes.
 The retail and distribution of recreational cannabis is within the provincial (not federal) jurisdictions, which means that each province has a different framework for licensing retailers.

 It should be noted that the Cannabis Regulations allows for the cultivation, processing and sale of both medical and recreational cannabis.
 However, medical cannabis is still only available within a direct-to-consumer business model, and Canadians wishing to purchase cannabis for medical purposes still require forms from their health practitioner.
-In contrast, recreational product will be sold both online and at physical retail locations across Canada, and any Canadian above the age minimum (per province) can purchase recreational cannabis by simply walking into a retail store.
+In contrast, recreational product will be sold both online and at physical retail locations across Canada, and any Canadian of minimum age (per province) can purchase recreational cannabis by simply walking into a retail store.
 (It may also be noted that the federal government and various provincial colleges of pharmacy are advancing discussions around allowing pharmacies to sell medical cannabis, but this may not happen until 2019-2020.)

 The following Canadian provinces/territories are following a Crown Corporation model where the province owns both the distribution and the retail stores: Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and the Northwest Territories.
 Because these provinces will control their own retail environment, we will not devote sections on our website to these and will therefore only discuss provinces that are allowing private retail enterprises in some capacity.
 However, it should also be noted that the following provinces will license private retailers in addition to launching some of their own provincial cannabis stores: British Columbia, Newfoundland and Labrador, Yukon and Nunavut.
 The following provinces will not have any provincial government stores: Ontario, Alberta, Saskatchewan and Manitoba.